arthur-hav/blog/content/posts/green-it.md

 ## Some programming languages are less green than others

-Some people pointed out because Python is several tenths times less efficient than C, it is thenth times less green than C.
+Some people pointed out because Python is several dozen times less efficient than C, it is dozen times less green than C. While not completely wrong, this is simplistic.

-While not completely wrong, this is simplistic, because only measuring runtime power consumption.
+It's only measuring runtime power consumption.
 Programs written in Python could take less time to write, thus possibly compensating.
 Resources on server side are rarely optimised below a certain threshold, so if two programs take one same vps instance, they are polluting the same.
 Finally, providing services more efficiently power-wise might not decrease overall consuption for tech, if it drives price down it may in turn increase demand.

 ## We need to sober up on emails

-This is among all conceptions I heard one of the most strange one.
+This is among all conceptions I heard one of the most strange.
 SMTP traffic is perhaps 1% of the world's internet traffic.
 A mail is a few KB.
 A single video on yt will be thousands of times more costy.
 Yet, this is a misconception I often have seen vehiculed by some corporations, encouraging their employees to "green gestures" such as deleting their email.
-But that's a drop in the ocean
+But that's misleading, as its not even a drop in the ocean

 # Positively changing actions